corda/corda-docs-portal/content/en/release-notes/_index.md

 ### Update December 21 2021

 Investigations are in progress following the release of Log4j 2.17.0.
-As Corda’s explicit disabling of Java serialization is an effective countermeasure against the vulnerabilities, the update to Log4j 2.17.0 (or the latest version at that time) will be available at the end of January 2022.
+However, as effective countermeasures against the vulnerabilities identified in earlier versions have now been implemented, the update to Log4j 2.17.0 (or the latest version at that time) will be available at the end of January 2022.

 Updates for CENM 1.5.3 and the CENM Management Console have been released.
 Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.